-It’s San Diego’s favorite day trip, a Jaunt to Julian, and it’s the latest in the Joyride Guru series of Kindle travel tours.
+It’s San Diego’s favorite day trip, a Jaunt to Julian, and it’s the Chapter 5 in Joyrides Around San Diego in print, and one of the Joyride Guru series of Kindle travel tours.

 Generations have enjoyed this former gold-mining town’s old-time charm and character, as well as its apple pie.
 The area also has some of the most enjoyable roads in the region.
 Author Jack Brandais covers all this in his new Kindle short-read book, Jaunt to Julian, now available on the Amazon Kindle format.